CodePlatoon/cheatsheets/README.md

-# cheatsheets
+# Code Platoon Cheatsheets

-Cheatsheets for everything
+Cheatsheets for all of Code Platoon's technical curriculum.